BerkinAKKAYA/GedikPodcast/README.md

 # Gedik Podcast

-This is a test-case application.
+This is a test-case application built using React Native & Expo.

 ## Build